tzaugg/cmlutils/CLIENT_RESPONSE.md

 ## Why Was It Using V1 API?

+The tool was originally designed to only use V1 API keys and generate V2 keys from them.
+This doesn't work with modern CML deployments where:
+- **V1 and V2 API keys are separate and different**
+- You can't use a V2 key to call V1 endpoints
+- You can't generate one from the other

-The validator was checking if the username exists using the V1 endpoint `/api/v1/users/$username`.
-This validation was redundant because:
+The validator was also checking if the username exists using the V1 endpoint `/api/v1/users/$username`, causing SSL errors with enterprise certificates.
-- The V2 API already validates authentication
-- If the user doesn't exist or the API key is wrong, you'll get a clear error message
-- It was causing SSL issues with enterprise certificates

-**This is now fixed** in the latest version.
+**This is now fixed** in the latest version:
+- ✅ Supports both V1 and V2 API keys independently
+- ✅ Uses the right key for the right API version
+- ✅ Removed redundant V1 user validation
+- ✅ Gracefully handles missing V1 key (some checks will be skipped)

 ## Summary of What You Need to Do

-1. ✅ **Pull latest code**: `git pull origin main` (already has the V1 API fix)
+1. ✅ **Pull latest code**: `git pull origin main` (includes V1/V2 API fix)
+2. ✅ **Get BOTH API keys from CML**:
+   - V1 API Key: Profile → API Keys → Legacy API Key
+   - V2 API Key: Profile → API Keys → API Key
-2. ✅ **Get your CA certificate** from IT/Security team
+3. ✅ **Get your CA certificate** from IT/Security team
-3. ✅ **Add `ca_path=/path/to/cert.crt`** to your config files
+4. ✅ **Update config files** with `apiv1_key`, `apiv2_key`, and `ca_path`
-4. ✅ **Try import again**
+5. ✅ **Try import again**

 ## Testing Without CA Certificate (Not Recommended)